-- Parameter limited schedules (PLS) were implemented for cost-based schedules and pricebased schedules during emergencies on December 1, 2008. - Units are placed on their cost-based schedule when they fail the TPS test, which incorporates their parameter limits. - Units with physical limitations are able to submit exceptions to the Market Monitor on both a longterm and daily basis if they cannot adhere to the PLS matrix.
+- Parameter limited schedules (PLS) were implemented for cost-based schedules and pricebased schedules during emergencies on December 1, 2008. - Units are placed on the lowest cost schedule when they fail the TPS test, which incorporates their parameter limits. - Units with physical limitations are able to submit exceptions to the Market Monitor on both a longterm and daily basis if they cannot adhere to the PLS matrix.

-Agenda Items
+Consensus Items

-- Issue 1: Units offer extended minimum down times to avoid being turned off when not economic. - Issue 2: Units offer more flexible parameters on price schedule than the PLS values required for cost schedules. - PLS reviews are currently twice a year. - Daily exception process needs to be modified. - Sub-critical coal parameters may reflect prior operating conditions that are no longer relevant. - PLS parameters for Medium-Large and Large Frame CT Unit parameters are less flexible than actual operating experience.
+- Issue 1: Units offer extended minimum down times to avoid being turned off when not economic. - PLS reviews are currently twice a year. - Daily exception process needs to be modified. - Sub-critical coal parameters may reflect prior operating conditions that are no longer relevant.